-The Academy Trust's level of operating reserves at 31 August 2023 was £2,281,000 (2022: £1,755,000), which is made up of restricted income reserves of £1,579,000 (2022: £1,057,000) and unrestricted funds of £702,000 (2022: £698,000).
+The Academy Trust's level of operating reserves at 31 August 2024 was £2,832,000 (2023: £2,281,000), which is made up of restricted income reserves of £1,969,000 (2023: £1,579,000) and unrestricted funds of £863,000 (2023: £702,000).

-Although the current level of operating reserves is above the minimum target level identified above, the Trustees' expectation is that these excess reserves will be utilised over the next few years to fund the ongoing development of the Academy Trust, including the potential development of a new building and the need to fund ongoing capital projects and developments.
+Although the current level of operating reserves is above the minimum target level identified above, the Trustees' expectation is that these excess reserves will be utilised over the next few years to fund the ongoing development of the Academy Trust, including the development of a new building and the need to fund ongoing capital projects.

-The value of the restricted fixed asset fund at 31 August 2023 is £15,455,000 (2022: £14,975,000), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Academy Trust, and the balance of unspent capital grants to be used on future capital expenditure.
+The value of the restricted fixed asset fund at 31 August 2024 is £16,289,000 (2023: £15,455,000), which is represented by the fixed assets that are used exclusively for providing education and associated support services (such as Lettings) which generate extra income for the benefit of the pupils of the Academy Trust, and the balance of unspent capital grants to be used on future capital expenditure.
 These funds can only be realised by disposing of the associated tangible fixed assets.
 The majority of the assets relate to buildings which are used for the Academy Trust's primary objective of delivering education.
 The Academy Trust does not plan to sell the site or transfer ownership of these assets and cannot do so without the permission of the Secretary of State for Education.

-The pension reserve fund had a deficit balance at 31 August 2023 of £448,000, which represents the deficit in the LGPS at the balance sheet date.
+The pension reserve fund had a deficit balance at 31 August 2024 of £227,000, which represents the deficit in the LGPS at the balance sheet date.
 The effect of the LGPS deficit is that Academy Trust is required to make additional pension contributions over a number of years in order to fund the deficit.
 These additional pension contributions will be funded from the Academy Trust's annual recurring income, which may significantly impact its ability to continue to deliver its educational outcomes with the available public funding it receives.
 The Trustees have noted however that the Government has provided a guarantee that in the event of an academy closure, any outstanding LGPS liabilities would be met by the Department for Education.